-- 1. Illness (if a student is tardy due to illness for 3 or more consecutive days, medical documentation may be required) - 2.
+- 1. Illness verified by parent phone call (if a student is tardy due to illness for 3 or more consecutive days, medical documentation may be required) - 2.
 Medical/dental appointments (medical documentation must be provided) - 3.
 Religious obligations, funerals, etc. - 4.
-CBHS related activities (see section on school-related absences, page 10)
+CBHS related activities (see section on school-related absences)